 “A great deal of a manager’s work has to do with allocating resources: manpower, money, and capital,” Andrew S. Grove wrote in his classic book, High Output Management.
 “But the single most important resource that we allocate from one day to the next is our own time.”
 The second-most important resource that we allocate as managers is our Engineers’ time.
 Unlike manpower, money, and capital, time is truly finite.

 We believe that increasing Focus Time for you and your reports is one of the highest leverage improvements you can make as a manager.

 Our research shows that for Engineering Managers, more Focus Time is measurably positively correlated with productivity, speed, and revenue.

 This guide will introduce you to the idea of Focus Time, show you how it impacts productivity, speed, and revenue, and walk you through how to get more of it.

-At Clockwise, we’ve optimized calendars for thousands of workers at hundreds of companies — from Lyft to Spotify to Slack — which puts us in a unique position to understand how people are spending their work time.
+At Clockwise, we’ve optimized calendars for thousands of workers at hundreds of companies — from Spotify to Slack — which puts us in a unique position to understand how people are spending their work time.

 And then when we do start doing real work, we’re rarely able to concentrate.
 Work from Gloria Mark at the University of California, Irvine has shown that workers typically attend to a task for about three minutes before switching to something else (usually an electronic communication).
 A recent study found that a typical employee only has 11 minutes between distractions.
 Other studies show that office workers are interrupted about seven times an hour, which adds up to 56 interruptions a day, 80% of which are considered trivial.

 Not only are distractions frequent, but they kill productivity.
 Even brief mental blocks created by shifting between tasks can cost as much as 40% of your productive time.
 This is due to a phenomenon called “attention residue.”
 Research shows that when you switch tasks it takes a long time to get back to the level of efficiency you were at before you were interrupted.